denko-rb/denko/DEPS_IDE.md

     WiFi                       by Arduino
     WiFi101                    by Arduino
     WiFiNINA                   by Arduino
-    IRremote         @ v4.1.2  by shirriff, z3to, ArminJo
+    IRremote         @ v4.4.1  by shirriff, z3to, ArminJo
-    IRremoteESP82666 @ v2.8.5  by David Conran, Sebastien Warin
     ESP32Servo                 by Kevin Harrington, John K. Bennett Adafruit NeoPixel          by Adafruit
     ````